 - A multi-site, participatory investigation of progress in robotics research: what it is, where it happens, and how it’s accomplished

+Current and past collaborators on this stream of research include my many Living and Working with Robots Co-Leads, Stuart Reeves, Hannah Pelikan, and Nik Martelaro.
 Living and Working with Robots is supported by Good Systems, a UT Grand Challenge.

 Collaboration for Convergent Research